Turnbull Disability Policy and Advocacy

 Reimagining Equality: A New Deal for Children of Color

-On September 26, 2019, the Anita Zucker Center for Excellence in Early Childhood Studies and Levin College of Law co-sponsored the fourth event in the University of Florida Early Childhood Symposium Series, featuring the UF Law and David H. Levin Chair in Family Law, Nancy E. Dowd.
+On September 26, 2019, the Anita Zucker Center and Levin College of Law co-sponsored the fourth event in the University of Florida Early Childhood Symposium Series, featuring the UF Law and David H. Levin Chair in Family Law, Nancy E. Dowd.

 Virtual Summit on Opioid Use During Pregnancy